laravel-hyperf/laravel-hyperf.com/docs/docs/controllers.md

 #### Constructor Injection

-The Laravel [service container](/docs/container.html) is used to resolve all Laravel Hyperf controllers.
+The Laravel Hyperf [service container](/docs/container) is used to resolve all Laravel Hyperf controllers.
 As a result, you are able to type-hint any dependencies your controller may need in its constructor.
 The declared dependencies will automatically be resolved and injected into the controller instance:

 ```php
 <?php